On this page:

 Sibling Discount!
 While the session registration fee for the first student in the family is $99, the second student is $89 and the third student (or more) is $79.

-Rehearsals are held each Wednesday evening, usually from 6:15-8:00 PM, throughout the year.
-Some Friday night rehearsals may be scheduled throughout the year in preparation for larger concerts.
+Rehearsals are held weekly throughout the year.
 See our current rehearsal and gig schedule.

 When school is closed for the day or closed early due to weather, there is no rehearsal.
 If school is closed early due to professional development for teachers, that does not necessarily mean that there will be no rehearsal for the group.